Looking for upper extremity exercises for spinal cord injury?

 5. Wall-Chest Stretch

-Hold your arm out to the side and then place the palm and inner arm against the wall.
+Position yourself next to a wall or in a doorway.
+Hold your arm out to the side and then place the palm and inner arm against the wall or doorway with your elbow slightly bent.

-Gently rotate your body to the opposite side until you feel the stretch and then hold for 30 seconds.
+Gently lean forward or rotate your body to the opposite side until you feel the stretch (without pain) and then hold for 30 seconds.

 6. Wrist Flexion & Extension Stretch